 Weak Ejaculation: Causes & Treatment Options

-Things like your semen volume or the strength of ejaculation can vary from one man to another, but if you’ve recently noticed a reduction in the volume or force of your ejaculate, you likely have a few questions.
+Semen volume and the strength of ejaculation can vary from one man to another, but if you’ve recently noticed a reduction in the volume or force of your ejaculate, you likely have a few questions about what weak ejaculation is and why it might be occurring.

-We’ve also a few treatment options for improving your orgasms and ejaculation, both in terms of strength, volume and sperm count.
+We’ve answered those questions below, along with questions about treatment options for improving your orgasms and the strength, volume and sperm count of your ejaculation.

 The Basics of Weak Ejaculation

-Ejaculation is the expulsion of semen from your body that occurs when you reach orgasm and experience sexual climax.
-It’s a reflex action that occurs in response to sexual stimulation, and is controlled by your central nervous system.
+Ejaculation is the expulsion of semen from your body when you reach orgasm and experience sexual climax.
+It’s a reflex action that occurs in response to sexual stimulation and is controlled by your central nervous system.

 Weak Ejaculation Symptoms

-Although there’s no specific diagnostic criteria for weak ejaculation, many men report a range of related symptoms related to ejaculation as they get older.
-These include:
+Still, many men report a range of symptoms related to ejaculation as they get older, including:

-Reduced ejaculation volume.
+• Reduced ejaculation volume.
 You may notice that you don’t ejaculate as much as you used to.
-It’s fairly common for your ejaculation volume to decline gradually as you enter your mid to late 30s.
+It’s pretty common for your ejaculation volume to decline gradually as you enter your mid to late 30s.

-Reduced force of ejaculation.
-In addition to ejaculating less semen, you may feel like your semen isn’t expelled with as much force as normal.
-It might come out in weaker or fewer spurts without significant pressure.
+• Reduced force of ejaculation.
+In addition to ejaculating less semen, you may feel like your semen isn’t expelled with as much force as usual.
+It might come out in weaker or fewer spurts with low pressure.

-Difficulty ejaculating.
-In some cases, weak ejaculation or low ejaculation volume may be accompanied by delayed orgasm or anorgasmia -- a condition in which you may find it difficult to reach orgasm, or experience orgasms that aren’t as pleasurable as normal.
+• Difficulty ejaculating.
+In some cases, weak ejaculation or low ejaculation volume may be accompanied by delayed orgasm or anorgasmia, a condition in which you may find it difficult, or even impossible, to reach orgasm or experience orgasms that aren’t as pleasurable as normal.

 What Causes Weak Ejaculation?

-Sex is both psychological and physical.
-Theoretically, anything that affects your sexual pleasure, prostate gland, testes, nervous system or the muscles involved in the process of ejaculating can potentially have an impact on your ability to ejaculate normally.
+Theoretically, anything that affects your sexual pleasure, prostate gland, testes, nervous system or the muscles involved in the process of ejaculating can have an impact on your ability to ejaculate normally.

 Aging

 It’s normal to release slightly less semen as you get older.
-According to the International Society for Sexual Medicine, men usually produce the most semen when they’re in their early 30s, after which your semen production may decline with age.
+According to the International Society for Sexual Medicine, men usually produce the most semen when they’re in their early 30s.
+After that, semen production may start to decline.

-This aging-related decline in semen production could result in a reduced ejaculatory volume, as well as weaker ejaculation.
+This ageing-related decline in semen production could result in a reduced ejaculatory volume, as well as weaker ejaculation.

 Daily Habits and Overall Health